AlecGordonToTheMaxx/web-service-gin/README.md

 ### Frontend Tests (React)

 The frontend includes Jest and React Testing Library.
-The default test file is `App.test.js`.
+The test file `App.test.js` includes:

+**Test Coverage:**
+- ✅ Renders Album Manager header
+- ✅ Renders Add New Album form with inputs
+- ✅ Displays albums when loaded from API
+- ✅ Shows "no albums" message when list is empty
+- ✅ Displays error message when API fails

 Run frontend tests:
 ```bash